Kowser/sani/README.md

 Owners / Administrators have the ability to view multiple facilities, add staff, send out invoices, receive payments, and track some basic metrics in the dashboard view.

-Sani is a private project built by Michal Kaszubowski.
+Sani is a project built by Michal Kaszubowski.